hanfak/airportv2-mvn-enterprise/Task.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```

+TODO:

+- Have an application start up(main, property file for prod)
+    - configuration, wiring
+- Add Exceptions, then try catch them and add logs with stack trace
+- Add Jetty server, split up usecase into several classes
+    - respond with json
+- Add db, object pooling, property file
+- use stub for database in test
+- Use third party weather service, use wire mock for stub, http client to talk wiht it
+- log incoming and outgoing requests
+- cqrs and event sourcing
+- find bugs SA
+- scheduler to check weather, and store in cache (Db)